Document tagger for qualitative analysis

 - Navigate on the command line to the repository you’ve just cloned locally, using the cd command.
 To get help using cd, use this tutorial.

-After starting Taguette from the command line, navigate to localhost:8000.
-You will see a page that greets you as the admin and has a button to Start a new project.
+After starting Taguette, you can interact with it through your web browser (localhost:8000 should have opened automatically).
+You will see a page that greets you and has a button to Start a new project.
 Click that button and you’ll be prompted to enter a Title and Description for your new project.
-This can be changed later on if you want.
+This can be changed later if you want.

 Upon creating your project, you’ll be taken the Project View, which has a left and a right pane.
 The left pane contains the information about your project information (‘Project Info’), uploaded materials (‘Documents’), and tags (‘Highlights’) as tabs.
 You can go between these tabs as you like.
 The right pane will render documents and be the area where you’ll do the highlighting and tagging.